 Tom Sawdey had no symptoms or family history of cancer when he was diagnosed with stage 4 Hodgkin lymphoma at age 58.
 With a care plan personalized to Tom’s individual needs at Henry Ford Jackson Hospital, Tom is now cancer free.

 Kristina Krumm, who lost both parents to lung-related illnesses, was diagnosed with lung cancer.
 After surgery at Henry Ford Jackson Hospital, she’s back to an active life.

 While vacationing in Florida, Gail got sick with a cough that refused to get better.
 After 4 years of monitoring a spot on her lung, Henry Ford experts removed the cancer with thoracic surgery.

 Months after a complicated thoracic surgery to a spot on her lung, Gail’s case was presented to the tumor board.
 It was determined that she had stage 3 lung cancer and cancer was still present on her lungs.
 Chemotherapy was her best bet for ridding the cancer from her body.

 Marilyn Goodrich was diagnosed with early stage lung cancer and is on her way to recovery – all thanks to the Lung Cancer Screening that was able to detect her cancer long before any tell-tale symptoms appeared.

 Donna Miller was diagnosed with Stage IV lung cancer in the summer of 2013.
-By chance, she learned about a new, innovative treatment option at the Henry Ford Cancer Institute, the Edge.
+By chance, she learned about a new, innovative treatment option at Henry Ford Cancer, the Edge.